 As is customary with Rick's work, he has spent endless hours restoring the machine to its former glory and ensuring no detail is overlooked.
 Rick first acquired the machine around eighteen months ago, and after the usual trials and tribulations, the Vic Ridgeon Rotrax now proudly sits in a purpose-built building along with the rest of his ever growing collection, all of which you will find throughout these pages.

 It is hoped that a web page is forthcoming on Rick's "Mini-Museum", and of course a link will be added so all can see what is truly a remarkable collection.
-Back to the the Rotrax, and below are just some of the pictures that Rick has kindly forwarded for me to add to my Workshop.
+Back to the Rotrax, and below are just some of the pictures that Rick has kindly forwarded for me to add to my Workshop.
 Included is a picture of the Vic Ridgeon Rotrax taken at Peterborough in 1995.

 Bob Allen's Machine

 Restorer Bob Allen recently acquired a JAP from New Zealand that we believe to be a Rotrax Mk1 - unless someone knows different !
-These are some of the the photographs used in identifying this machine.
+These are some of the photographs used in identifying this machine.

 Bryan Lambert, "eagle-eyed" as ever, noticed the (possible) Rotrax Mk1 below is fitted with a 5-spring Burman clutch.
 They are not interchangeable with the 3-spring Norton units as fitted to Richard Snodin's bike Above.